learn-academy-2023-charlie/week-3-assessment-wabowen89/interview-questions.md

     An implicit return is when a function returns a value without the return statement written in to it.
 This can be accomplished when the curly braces are dropped from the function syntax.

 4. Ruby blocks:
+    Ruby Blocks are short, anonymous functions.
+These can be passed into methods and are enclosed in a "do/end" statement.
+They can also be enclosed with curly braces.
+They are capbale of taking in multiple arguments which are defined between two pipe characters.

 5. Ruby hashes:
+    A Ruby Hash is a collection of unique key value pairs.
+They are similar to arrays, but are indexed by the key of the object, rather than a standard numerical value.
+They are created by using the new class method (ie: birthdays = Hash.new("birthdays")).